-The Pikes Peak Small Business Development Center's (SBDC) purpose is to be the number one statewide business resource for entrepreneurs in Colorado and to help existing and new businesses grow and prosper.
-In addition, the Pikes Peak SBDC's mission is to be an effective, efficient, highly regarded resource partner, integrating and furthering the vision of the SBDC network and supporting partners and hosts including El Paso County, the City of Colorado Springs, the Small Business Administration and statewide partners by providing one-on-one business consulting and training to business startups and ongoing businesses in El Paso and Teller County.
+The Pikes Peak Small Business Development Center's (SBDC) is the number one statewide business resource for entrepreneurs in Colorado.
+Our mission is to help existing and new businesses grow and prosper.
+In addition, the Pikes Peak SBDC's is an effective, efficient, highly regarded, nationally recognized economic development partner, integrating services, resources with supporting partners and hosts including El Paso County, the City of Colorado Springs, the Small Business Administration.
+Corporate partners, state and federal partnerships by providing free one-on-one business consulting low cost or free business seminars, events and resources to existing and new businesses in El Paso and Teller Counties.